Vadgoblin/py-kotprog/README.md

-# 🌻🧟‍ Python Plants vs Zombies paint edition
+# 🌻🧟‍ Plants vs Zombies paint edition

 A simplified, modular clone of *Plants vs Zombies* with *paint* graphics, written in Python.